 Jodrell Bank Discovery Centre, Jodrell Bank Discovery Centre, Macclesfield, SK11 9DL – Visit Now

-The First Light Pavilion, a huge new addition to Jodrell Bank, is set to turn the already-impressive site into a must-see national heritage destination, fitting for a world leader in the history of astronomy.
+The First Light Pavilion, a huge new addition to Jodrell Bank, has turned the already-impressive site into a must-see national heritage destination, fitting for a world leader in the history of astronomy.

 A Unesco World Heritage Site, Jodrell Bank is home to the iconic Lovell Telescope, the largest the world had ever seen when it was completed in 1957.
 It’s still the third biggest telescope of its kind today and continues to search the stars, helping humanity pick away at the mysteries of our universe.

-The transformative First Light Project will unlock the potential of Jodrell Bank’s unique and inspiring history, creating a new must-see national heritage destination and offering spectacular new visitor facilities that cater to all ages.
+The transformative First Light Project unlocks the potential of Jodrell Bank’s unique and inspiring history, creating a new must-see national heritage destination and offering spectacular new visitor facilities that cater to all ages.

-The gallery will include displays, objects and artefacts from the site’s rich history and will incorporate the fabric of the original 1957 surface of the Lovell Telescope.
-Archive footage and large-scale projections will animate the exhibition and bring the past to life.
-A beautiful new 130 seat auditorium will also feature, serving as a unique new venue for events, evening lectures, live link-ups, planetarium shows and workshops.
+The gallery includes displays, objects and artefacts from the site’s rich history and incorporates the fabric of the original 1957 surface of the Lovell Telescope.
+Archive footage and large-scale projections animate the exhibition and bring the past to life.
+A beautiful 130 seat auditorium also feature, serving as a unique venue for events, evening lectures, live link-ups, planetarium shows and workshops.